oe1wkl/Morserino-32/README.md

 For more information about Morserino-32, and for buying a kit, go to http://bit.ly/morserino-32

-For Announcements and FAQ go to http://morserino.info
+For general information and FAQ go to http://morserino.info

 Announcements via Email (through Mailchimp): http://eepurl.com/dwEVkz